 The process of selection is complex, and no single factor outweighs any other.
-Letters, writing sample, personal statement, transcripts, and GRE scores are all considered, and one sour letter or one poor GRE component need not be fatal.
+Letters, writing sample, personal statement, transcripts, and GRE (optional) are all considered.
 All applications are read carefully by a departmental committee, and other faculty members are asked to read those relevant to their own interests.
 There is no particular profile for which we are looking, nor do some areas of Classics dominate: we simply want students who promise to be disciplined and original scholars and lively, effective, and sympathetic teachers.

 Admitted students will be invited to an on-campus visit in March, during which you will meet the Director of Graduate Studies and faculty whom you share mutual interests with, talk with current graduate students, attend a seminar, assess the library, and explore the general quality of life.

 More information about graduate study at Princeton can be found on the The Graduate School website .